 Creative Direction / Art Direction

-When the first brief landed, promote Airtel’s new 3G calling feature, it felt personal.
-So we turned our story into the work: the ache of distance, the intimacy of a voice, and how staying connected makes saying goodbye a little easier.
+When the brief arrived to promote Airtel’s new 3G calling feature, it felt personal.
+We translated our own experience into the campaign: the ache of distance, the intimacy of a voice, and how staying connected makes goodbyes easier.

-The film struck a chord because it was real.
-A simple story about love, technology, and the small moments that carry us through.
+The film resonated because it was real, a simple story of love, technology, and the moments that carry us through.

 P.S.
-We’re married now.
-And we have a little boy who loves hearing that story.
+We’re married now, with a little boy who loves hearing this story.

 A detailed medical information sheet titled 'How to Remove a Breast.'
 The document provides instructions on breast removal and self-examination for breast cancer.
 The page contains multiple columns of text and includes logos at the bottom right corner.